ctlearn-project/ctlearn/README.md

 See example_config.ini for an explanation of all available options.

 **Data**
-The only currently accepted data format is HDF5.
+The only currently accepted data format is HDF5/Pytables.
 A file list containing the paths to a set of HDF5 files containing the data must be provided.
-HDF5 files should be in the standard format specified by the [ImageExtractor](https://github.com/bryankim96/image-extractor) package.
+The [ImageExtractor](https://github.com/bryankim96/image-extractor) package is available to process, calibrate, and write CTA simtel files into the HDF5 format required by the scripts here.
+HDF5 files should be in the standard format specified by ImageExtractor.

+For instructions on how to download the full pre-processed Prod3b dataset in ImageExtractor HDF5 format, see the wiki page [here](https://forge.in2p3.fr/projects/cta_analysis-and-simulations/wiki/Machine_Learning_for_Event_Reconstruction).
+(NOTE: requires a CTA account).

 **Data Processing**
 Because the size of the full dataset may be very large, only a set of event indices is held in memory.